it-at-m/startercode-opendata-munich/README.md

 In the list below you find links to preconfigured code files so that you **immediately can start analyzing the data with R or Python.**

-**The Jupyter Notebooks can be opened directly in Google Colab.** 🚀

 Feedback is always very welcome – simply open an issue or via email: [data.opengov@muenchen.de](data.opengov@muenchen.de).